SathvikPN/blog.me/_posts/2022-09-03-Learn-Docker.md

 - we control the exact mountpoint on the host.
 - We can use this to persist data, but it’s often used to provide additional data into containers.
 - Donot populates new volume with container contents.

+Using bind mounts is very common for local development setups.
+The advantage is that the dev machine doesn’t need to have all of the build tools and environments installed.
+With a single `docker run` command, the dev environment is pulled and ready to go. (related: `docker compose`)